Tech Sees Bigger Opportunity In Utah — If The State Works On Its Image

 "Utah is distinctive and very special," he says.
 "We should protect distinctive Utah and not be afraid of or embarrassed by the things that make Utah different."

-But Paluch says the economic opportunity that lawmakers like Wilson have worked so hard to cultivate only matters if it's available to everyone.
-It's not, she argues, if groups that don't fit the traditional Utah mold don't feel welcome moving to the state.
+But Paluch says the economic opportunity that lawmakers such as Wilson have worked so hard to cultivate only matters if it's available to everyone.
+It's not, she argues, if groups outside the traditional Utah mold feel unwelcome moving to the state.